What is Leading Edge?

 What are the key events and activities of the Leading Edge network?

 - School visits programme.
 We visit every school in the programme every year.
-Our visits are undertaken by our team of consultant headteachers.
+Our visits are undertaken by our team of consultant headteachers and SSAT senior education leads.
 All of our visit team are exceptional former headteachers, with extensive experience of leading a high-performing school.
 Your consultant headteacher can support you and your team with self-review and school improvement planning.If you decide to apply for accreditation in the Framework for Exceptional Education the Leading Edge visit will become a moderation visit.
 If you wish to have an additional visit you may do so at an extra cost of £300.

 - SSAT Framework for Exceptional Education– the framework supports ongoing school improvement, enabling you to review current practice and identify next steps.
 Through the Leading Edge network you can work collaboratively with other schools to peer review your practice and receive accreditation to recognise the areas in which your practice is ‘transforming.’